-The purpose of this syllabus is to help all students understand the expectations and requirements for the course, and it should be used as a reference for questions about policies.
+The purpose of this syllabus is to describe the course, resources, and policies.
+It is meant to help all students understand the expectations and requirements for the course, and it should be used as a reference for questions about policies.
 When updates to the syllabus are made during the term, a new version will be posted electronically, and all students will be notified.